kogakure/website-hugo-stefanimhoff.de/source/styleguide/index.markdown

 The Carlton AllLander drove Dudley home just after dawn.
 Like the astronomer, the vehicle was old and worn, but perfectly capable of doing its job.
 It had a cheap diesel engine, common enough on a semi-frontier world like Gralmond, although its drive array was a thoroughly modern photoneural processor.
 With its high suspension and deep-tread tyres it could plough along the dirt track to the observatory in all weather and seasons, including the metre-deep snow of Gralmond’s winters.

 ### Pre-formatted text
 The `pre` element represents a block of pre-formatted text, in which structure is represented by typographic conventions rather than by elements.
-Such examples are an e-mail (with paragraphs indicated by blank lines, lists indicated by lines prefixed with a bullet), fragments of computer code (with structure indicated according to the conventions of that language) or displaying <abbr>ASCII</abbr> art.
-Here’s an example showing the printable characters of <abbr>ASCII</abbr>:
+Such examples are an e-mail (with paragraphs indicated by blank lines, lists indicated by lines prefixed with a bullet), fragments of computer code (with structure indicated according to the conventions of that language) or displaying ASCII art.
+Here’s an example showing the printable characters of ASCII:

 <pre>
 ! " # $ % & ' ( ) * + , - . /